nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 ## Weekly Goals:
 - [X] Finish deeper reading of research paper
 - [X] Prepare for 3-min presentation on BERT paper
-- [ ] Choose a teaching topic
+- [X] Choose a teaching topic
-- [ ] Prepare to teach group on technical topic
+- [X] Prepare to teach group on technical topic
-- [ ] Have second group meeting
+- [X] Have second group meeting

 **Accomplished:**
--
+- Attended Tuesday CS 165B lecture
+- Had first meeting with Prof. Chang and grad mentors

 **Sunday (1 hour) Deeper Reading**
 -  I completed a deeper reading on the BERT research.
 Since I was reading through it again after clearing up confusions with terms and concepts, I had an easier time progressing through the paper.
 I also gained a better understanding by reading through it again.
 I like summarizing my findings and understandings with the guided questions since I'm able to organize my thoughts and the main parts of the paper for myself.
 I referenced my part 2 readings notes for the class presentation.